 Larus received his MS and PhD in Computer Science from the University of California, Berkeley in 1989, and an AB in Applied Mathematics from Harvard in 1980.
 At Berkeley, Larus developed one of the first systems to analyze Lisp programs and determine how to best execute them on a parallel computer.

 My research is conducted in the Very Large Scale Compution Laboratory

-I have started a blog about various technical and Switzerland related topics.
+Blog about various technical and Switzerland related topics.

 Very Large Scale Computation Laboratory